GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Introduction

 The Movie Guru team just released a new version of the app, and since that release, we have gotten several customer reports that the **MovieGuru** app is experiencing issues.
-In particular, _user preferences aren't being saved_ (eg: "I love horror movies", "I hate drama films etc").
+In particular, _user preferences aren't always being saved_ (eg: "I love horror movies", "I hate drama films etc").

 To see how preference saving is expected to work, watch this video: